omarjdz/website/about.md

 Hello everyone, I'm a Junior at North Carolina State University, living in North Carolina.
 This portfolio/blog is to document my network security journey, I also love to learning new cybersecurity issues/technologies; so reach me at my email if you have any opportunities (currently in need of a job).
 I also believe that currently we are going under a literary crisis so this is also an outlet to help train my brain and document my thoughts about my projects or cool things I find.

+Find my projects on this <a href="https://github.com/omarjdz/Cybersecuirty-Projects" target="_blank" rel="noopener noreferrer">repo.</a>

 If you have a question or wish to talk, just send a email to me and I would happy to respond.

 **Email and Github ✨**